haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 	- Open the *Reclassify by table* tool
 	- Add the reclassification table as pictured below
 	- Set the ouput no data value to 1, no data in this case means land
+		- What do you think the 1 and 0 values represent in this analysis?
 	- Run the tool, save the output

 - Figure